ssocean/ScImpactPredict/README.md

     --runs_dir ScImpactPredict/official_runs/LLAMA3 \
     --checkpoint  path_to_huggingface_LLaMA3
 ```
 Then, type `sh train.sh` in the console.
-Wating for the training ends~
+Waiting for the training ends~

 ## Testing (batch)
 Similar to Fine-tuning, prepare `test.sh` as below: